New Leader Program (500917)

 About the Course

 The New Leader Program, conducted by the Graduate School, USDA, is for employees who have just entered leadership positions or have a high potential for leadership.
-The program is designed to strengthen the competencies and to teach them how to apply the skills they learn in real-world situations.
-Participants gain knowledge and practice skills practice skills that will help them develop into effective leaders.
+The program is designed to strengthen the employee's leadership competencies and to teach them how to apply the skills they learn in real-world situations.
+Participants gain knowledge and practice skills that will help them develop into effective leaders.